EtaCassiopeia/api-aggregation-service/Readme.md

 ## How to run

 ### Prerequisites
-The Project uses below api versions :
+The Project uses below tool versions :

 |API name|Version|
 |---|---|